geopython/pygeoapi/docs/source/tour.rst

 http://localhost:5000

-The landing page provides a high level overview of the pygeoapi server (contact information, licensing, as well as specific sections to browse data, processes and geospatial files.
+The landing page provides a high level overview of the pygeoapi server (contact information, licensing), as well as specific sections to browse data, processes and geospatial files.